esteevanderwalt/TwitterAnalysis/NetworkAnalysis/FriendsVsFollowers.md

 We will use Gephi as main tool for this part of the analysis.

+## First a plain hashtag graph from Gephi that was run for about 2 minutes on 'school', 'homework' tweets

+![Hashtag Graph] (network_twitter_hashtags_20160919.png)

 ## Friends graph
 Import the following into Gephi
 - list of nodes (users)